nabeelmsft/percept/adt/apps/TwinsUpdateFunctionApp/README.md

 - Device connected to Azure IoT Hub.
 Get the Event Hub-compatible endpoint from the Built-in endpoints from the Azure IoT Hub.

-## Connecting Azure IoT Hub with Azure Digital Twin
+## Reading Azure Digital Twin updates

+### Azure Digital Twin setup for routing messages to event hub.

 ### Function code